 Yellow is a bright and happy color.
 And painting your walls yellow will not only brighten up your room but enhance a good mood.
 With all that brilliance, what curtains do you choose?
 After all, curtains make a major statement in any room of your home.
 Picking the right set will set the tone.

-Curtain colors that go with yellow walls include:
+The best colors of curtains that go with yellow walls are:

 Yellow is a primary color, so it works well with these contrasting hues.
 Various styles of curtains combined with these colors can create either an elegant or casual space

 Windows interrupt the flow of a wall.
 You need to make sure the treatments you put on the windows reduces that interruption and brings the room together.
 With yellow you have some dramatic and some comfy cozy choices.
 We’ll explain and tell you what options there are to dress up those windows to make your room flow.

 Yellow Combined with Other Colors Makes Beauty

 Check out the next rainbow you see.
 You’ll notice yellow in it because yellow is a primary color.
 No two colors can be mixed to make yellow.
 But combined with or contrasted to other colors, yellow creates a smorgasbord of hues that can make a room come to life.

 Elegance with a touch of drama enfolds black curtains against yellow walls.
 They are striking.
 When you have black against yellow, you’re adding a modern touch that has a lot of punch and is expressive.
 Some black curtains we found that have that powerful look include: